EU Digital Product Passport: Key components

 The Declaration of Conformity (DoC) is a critical element of this documentation.
 It is a formal statement by the manufacturer or importer that the product complies with all relevant EU legislation and must include the name and address of the manufacturer or importer, a description of the product, references to applicable legislation (such as Regulation (EU) 2023/988), applicable standards or specifications, the name and signature of the responsible person, and the date of issue.

 The technical documentation must be made available to market surveillance authorities upon request and should enable authorities to assess whether a product is safe.
 For many product categories, such as toys, electrical equipment, or furniture, this may include evidence of testing to harmonised European standards (for example, EN 71, EN 60335, or EN 12520).

+Interoperability and semantic data standards

+Under the Ecodesign for Sustainable Products Regulation, digital product passport data must use open standards and formats, remain machine-readable and transferable, and be interoperable with other DPPs in technical, semantic and organisational respects.
+The European Commission describes the DPP as a digital container for sustainability, circularity and compliance information, with product-group requirements set through delegated acts and related legislation.

+EU preparatory work and peer-reviewed research discuss Semantic Web approaches (including RDF/OWL knowledge graphs and shared vocabularies) as a means to achieve semantic interoperability across sectors, while recognising that multiple industry vocabularies may coexist.
+Related work specifies ontology requirements derived from the ESPR and proposes modular Ontology Design Pattern–based models for cross-sector DPPs.
+CIRPASS-2 related work publishes a proposed EU DPP core ontology and related vocabularies via a public vocabulary hub.
+A systematic survey of Semantic Web vocabularies for DPP and circular-economy use cases reports fragmented coverage and remaining interoperability gaps for ESPR-aligned exchange.
+International policy analysis likewise stresses interoperability between emerging DPP schemes, including through shared reference frameworks such as the UN Transparency Protocol.

 Relationship to GPSR

-While the GPSR focuses specifically on product safety, it aligns closely with the Digital Product Passport framework by requiring that safety-related documentation (such as risk assessments, compliance documentation, and responsible person contact details) is included, maintained, and accessible in digital form.
+While the General Product Safety Regulation focuses specifically on product safety, it aligns closely with the Digital Product Passport framework by requiring that safety-related documentation (such as risk assessments, compliance documentation, and responsible person contact details) is included, maintained, and accessible in digital form.
 The DPP ensures that essential product information can be shared efficiently across the supply chain and with authorities.